 How long will Roo-ver operate on the Moon?

-Roo-ver is expected to operate for 14 Earth days.
+Roo-ver is expected to operate for up to 14 Earth days.
 That’s only about half of one Moon day.

 Why is Australia going to the Moon?